 The core of our corporate sustainability efforts centers on understanding the environments in which we operate and committing to the development of environmentally responsible energy solutions.
 Environmental stewardship and leadership are a key part of our business.
 Our Environmental Management System, environmental measurement metrics, and certificates and standards demonstrate our tangible commitment to environmental sustainability.
-AES Gener's Integral Management System named GENERA is based on the 18001:2007 & ISO 14001:2015.
-All AES Gener businesses are ISO 14.001:2015, certified.
+AES Andes' Integral Management System named GENERA is based on the ISO 45001:2018 & 14001:2015.
+All AES Andes businesses are certified under both norms.